npbroo/rowdy-roos-tutorial/NFT Generation/GENERATION.md

 ![A Deconstructed NFT](/NFT%20Generation/images/deconstructed.png)

 Here you can see all the different traits which can be stacked together to construct this unique NFT.
 There are many programs online which are available and capable of doing this process automatically.
-However many are limited and may not have all of the capabilities you need for your project.
+However, many are limited and may not have all of the capabilities you need for your project.
 For Rowdy Roos, we wanted more control over the generation process and is why we built a custom program written with the Python coding language.

 ## Building your own Generator

 When generating NFTs, it is always best to separate the process into two steps: metadata generation and art generation.
 A project's full metadata file defines all of an NFT's sub-traits in a written format for each NFT in the entire collection.
-It can be stored in many different file formats, but we will use JSON format for this tutorial.
+It can be stored in many different file formats, but we will use the JSON format for this tutorial.
 JSON is a standard file format which can be easily read and parsed by coding languages such as Python.
 Below, I have included a copy of the metadata (in JSON format) for the "kingly" NFT we have deconstructed above.

 ```json
 [